Ford Ranger 3.2 Diesel Engine Problems (FIXES)

 The Oil Pump Will Not Prime After A Ten-Minute Oil Change

 This is a more complex issue/condition that you as an owner need to keep in mind if you are a bit OCD with regards to carrying out oil changes between service intervals to keep the engine oil running clean.
-It’s probably not totally necessary to do oil changes that often since the men in white coats have sat down and thought things through, meaning the recommended intervals will do just fine.

-But if you were to do an oil change by yourself, ensure you do not exceed the 10-minute mark so don’t get distracted, and make sure you answer any “nature calls” before you get started.
+NB: If you were to do an oil change by yourself, ensure you do not exceed the 10-minute mark so don’t get distracted, and make sure you answer any “nature calls” before you get started.

 It’s also probably a good idea to run the engine hot and then drain the oil immediately after shutting off the engine since this means all contaminants will be evenly mixed within the old oil.
-Another reason for this is that the hot oil is a lot thinner, meaning the drainage will be quicker.
-You should never exceed 5 minutes when doing an oil change.

 Click here for a detailed explanation of the Ranger/Mazda 3.2 Oil pump priming procedure

 The reason this becomes a complex problem is that the engine management ECU setting for engine oil dilution needs to be reset with a laptop via the OBD port inside the cabin.
-This is designed that way so that the engine can make all the right settings when managing the regeneration of the DPF filter.
-This is a highly complex system that you do not want to mess with.
-So stick to under 10 minutes, and rather make it 5 just to be safe!

 Next, let’s look at the crank sensor.